Newborns and Infants

 The screening procedures for newborns and infants are simple and painless, and can be done while the infant is resting quietly.
 The two common screening methods used with infants are otoacoustic emissions (OAEs) and auditory brainstem response (ABR).
 These tools can detect hearing loss averaging 30 to 40 decibels (dB) or more in the frequency region important for speech recognition, e.g., approximately 500–4000 Hertz (Hz).

 Older Children and Adults

 In the case of older children and adults, the most commonly used initial screen involves a pure-tone test.
-School age children should be screened periodically through their school.
-Adults are often screened at their doctors office or community health fairs.
+School age children should be screened periodically through their schools.
+Adults are often screened at a doctor's office or community health fair.